shic/blog/_posts/2016-04-19-React-Native.markdown

 ## State

 The state belongs to the component.

+-   It is used for component internal record keeping, so we use it to update data.

 -   Use state for **storing simple view state** like wether or not drop-down options are visible.
 -   **Never modify this.state directly**, use this.setstate instead.
--   State is the component that changed in this
+-   State is the component that changed in this.